OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 <span><a class="btn btn-success" href="/docs/getting-started/best-practices/spaces-recommendations">Next</a></span>

-The compute resources required are correlated to the expected number of concurrent deployments and runbook runs, and users.
-A team of 10 people doing five deployments a day will not need the same amount of resources as a division of 500 users doing 1000 deployments a day.
+The compute resources required are correlated to the expected number of concurrent tasks (deployments, runbook runs, etc.), and users.
+A team of 10 people doing five deployments a day will not need the same amount of resources as a division of 500 users doing 600 deployments a day.

 Octopus Deploy installation requirements are:
 - SQL Server 2016 or higher (AWS RDS SQL Server and Azure SQL are supported)